Apply to Study

 Admission is granted at the sole discretion of the college administration or their representatives.

-International applicants should submit their admission application no less than three months before the earliest possible entry date.
+International applications (including all supporting documents) are due no less than three months before the course start date.
 Where possible, allowing more time is strongly recommended.
-This allows for visa processing time, which is done by New Zealand Immigration, and over which SPBC has no control.
-(You can only apply for a visa after you have received your offer letter.)
+This allows for visa processing by New Zealand Immigration, over which SPBC has no control.
+(Note: You can only apply for a visa after you have received your offer letter and paid your fees.)

 See Preparing to Study for a definition of Domestic and International students.
 In most cases, Australians are classed as domestic.